A Person Detection Security Robot That Sends You Photos

 mlmodel service panel with empty sections for Model Path, and Optional Settings such as Label Path and Number of threads.

-Select the Deploy model on robot for the Deployment field.
-Then select the viam-labs:EfficientDet-COCO model from the Models dropdown.
+Select Deploy model on machine for the Deployment field.
+Then select the viam-labs:EfficientDet-COCO model from the Select model dropdown.

 In the new vision service panel, configure your service.